rohan472000/GCP-ACE-certification/Sample_Questions/Sample.md

     Google account to which you can grant specific user-based access privileges.
 You want to use the most secure method that requires the fewest steps.
 What should you do?

-- Create a signed URL with a four-hour expiration and share the URL with the company. **_Most Voted_**
+- Create a signed URL with a four-hour expiration and share the URL with the company. **_Correct Option_**

 - Set object access to 'public' and use object lifecycle management to remove the object after four hours.